 You’ll see a message that tells you how much room you can free up and how many items will remove from your device.
 The message will confirm that the “items have been safely backed up to your Google account.”
 For some of you, this may be all you need.
 For everyone else, move on down to step two, in which I’ve included two options.

 Option One: Gallery apps

 Instead, make sure you use either the standard gallery app on your phone or, if you use a phone that only came with the Google Photos app, use a third-party gallery app like QuickPic Gallery to delete these files off your phone.
-If you use the Google Photos app, you won’t just be deleting versions of your photos on your phone, you’ll also be deleting the copies of your photos you uploaded to the cloud.
+If you use the Google Photos app, you won’t just delete the photos saved to your phone, you’ll also be deleting the copies of your photos you uploaded to the cloud.

 Option Two: File manager apps

 For this method, you can use either the stock file manager or, if your phone doesn’t provide one, a third-party manager from the app (I wholeheartedly recommend Solid Explorer—the name doesn’t lie, it is what it says it is!).
 Again, you’ll cruise through your file system until you find the folders that contain the photos you want to delete.

-This takes a bit more time than using gallery apps which display all your photo-containing-folders at once.
-You’ll first want to make sure you’ve sorted your photos into handy folders, so you can take them to the trash, and then you’ll have to go through your entire file system looking for the folders you need to delete.
+This takes a bit more time than using gallery apps that display all your photo-containing-folders at once.
+You’ll want to make sure you’ve sorted your photos into handy folders, so you can take them to the trash.
+Then you’ll have to go through your entire file system looking for the folders you need to delete.

 Once you’ve gone through this admittedly long process you’ll have no doubt that your phone is once again photo-free, though I still recommend trying the gallery option first if only for ease-of-use.

 While you may feel this is a good fail-proof way to make sure you have hand-deleted every unnecessary photo, this is a lengthy process.